RohitKonge/PDF-Version-of-any-Book/README.md

 1. As of Now we need to have Google Chrome.

-2. Run ALL the cells of 'PDF Downloader.ipynb'
+2. Run ALL the cells of 'PDF Downloader.ipynb' or You can use main.py  , Both of them work for downloading pdfs

 3. Search for a BOOK on Google.

 4. Copy the EXACT , Title & Author of the BOOK.

-5. Scroll All the Way Down of 'PDF Downloader.ipynb', there you will find the 'Search a Book' Section.
+5. Scroll All the Way Down of 'PDF Downloader.ipynb' OR main.py , there you will find the 'Search a Book' Section

 6. Paste the Title & Author and run the cell.